hiuprocon/pve/package/Challenge2014/README.txt

     Request: getRev
     Response: -1.4273451865348383 90.01178963772256 -0.0056981111728151

-6.4 Obtaining the locations of all jewels in the playing field
+6.4 Obtaining the locations of all burdens in the playing field

-Request: searchJewels
+Request: searchBurdens
 Response: n id_1 x_1 y_1 z_1 id_2 x_2 y_2 z_2 ...

     Request has no parameters.
     Response Parameters:
-        n - the number of jewels
+        n - the number of burdens
-        id_1 - id of the jewel #1
+        id_1 - id of the burden #1
-        x_1 - the x-coordinate of the jewel #1
+        x_1 - the x-coordinate of the burden #1
-        y_1 - the y-coordinate of the jewel #1
+        y_1 - the y-coordinate of the burden #1
-        z_1 - the z-coordinate of the jewel #1
+        z_1 - the z-coordinate of the burden #1
-        id_2 - id of the jewel #2
+        id_2 - id of the burden #2
-        x_2 - the x-coordinate of the jewel #2
+        x_2 - the x-coordinate of the burden #2
-        y_2 - the y-coordinate of the jewel #2
+        y_2 - the y-coordinate of the burden #2
-        z_2 - the z-coordinate of the jewel #2
+        z_2 - the z-coordinate of the burden #2
         ...
-    This response returns the location of all jewels.
+    This response returns the location of all burdens.
 So, we get 40 items with a single-line in the problem setting we provided in this package!
 The example of the response is below (it's a single-line).